Matt Anger

 Matt Anger (born June 20, 1963) is an American former professional tennis player.
-He is now the head men's tennis coach at the University of Washington.
+He is the former head men's tennis coach at the University of Washington.
+He is the current coach of tennis professional Clément Chidekh.

 Professional tennis career

 Anger grew up in Pleasanton, California, and played at Amador Valley High School.
 He went on to be named the national 16-and-under singles champion in 1979 and to win the 1981 junior Wimbledon boys' singles title, resulting in a No. 1 ranking in the world by Tennis Magazine.
 He played collegiate tennis at USC from 1982 to 1984.
 He was a three-time All-American in these three years and was a Pac-10 singles finalist in 1983.
 In the same year, he led the USC Trojans to a third-place NCAA finish.
 The next season, he won the Pac-10 doubles championship, was a Pac-10 singles semifinalist, and helped USC win the Pac-10 conference championship.
 After this season, he turned to professional tennis.

 The right-handed Anger reached his highest singles ranking on the ATP Tour on February 24, 1986, when he became the world No. 23.
 He won one singles (Johannesburg in 1985) and two doubles titles (Tokyo outdoor in 1986 and Brisbane in 1987) during his career.